Tony Canzoneri

 Tony Canzoneri (November 6, 1908 – December 9, 1959) was an American professional boxer.
 A three-division world champion, he held a total of five world titles.
 Canzoneri is a member of the exclusive group of boxing world champions who have won titles in three or more divisions.
 Canzoneri fought for championships between bantamweight and light welterweight.
+Historian Bert Sugar ranked Canzoneri as the twelfth-greatest fighter of all time.

 Early life

-When he was a teenager, he and his family moved to Staten Island, New York, where he campaigned most of his career.